lidofinance/lido-improvement-proposals/LIPS/lip-38.md

         uint64  amountGwei
     );
 }

-interface IValidatorWithdrawalsQueue {
-    /// A single queued withdrawal request intention — not yet an EIP-7002 request.
-    /// amount == 0  -> full withdrawal (FWR) once executed; weighed against the TWG's
-    ///                 extracted-balance rate limit at the validator's max effective
-    ///                 balance for its wcType (32/2048 ETH).
-    /// amount  > 0  -> partial withdrawal (PWR) once executed; weighed at amount.
-    struct WithdrawalIntent {
-        uint32  moduleId;       // matches the 3-byte moduleId field width in the packed report record uint64  nodeOperatorId; // matches the 5-byte nodeOpId field width in the packed report record uint64  amount;         // gwei; 0 = full withdrawal (FWR), > 0 = partial withdrawal (PWR).
-        uint8   wcType;         // validator withdrawal-credentials type: 0x01 or 0x02
-        bytes   pubkey;         // dynamic type placed last so it doesn't break packing of the fields above }

-    /// Flow 1 (called by VEBO-7002): append decoded report intentions to the tail of the
-    /// FIFO queue.
-Role-gated; VEBO-7002 is the only expected holder of the role. function addWithdrawalIntents(WithdrawalIntent[] calldata intents) external;

-    /// Flow 2: Permissionless — pop the next `count` queued intentions and execute each as an
-    /// actual withdrawal request down the EIP-7002 path (TWG -> WithdrawalVault -> predeploy).
-    /// Caller forwards the per-request fee; unused fee is refunded to `refundRecipient`. function processWithdrawalIntents(uint256 count, address refundRecipient) external payable;

-    /// Number of intentions waiting in the FIFO queue. function unprocessedIntentsCount() external view returns (uint256);

-    /// Returns the queued intention at FIFO offset `index` from the head of the queue
-    /// (`index == 0` is the next intention `processWithdrawalIntents` will execute), letting
-    /// permissionless executors and monitoring tools inspect the queue before calling it. function getWithdrawalIntent(uint256 index) external view returns (WithdrawalIntent memory);
-}

 ```
-                                                                |
-#### ValidatorsExitBusOracle

-The report `dataFormat` with `amount`, the `submitReportData` entry point, and the `enablePartialWithdrawals` / `disablePartialWithdrawals` switch are described in Flows 1–2 above.

 **Cutover.** Legacy report hashes with exit data not yet delivered at the moment of the upgrade are **abandoned** — the new format cannot deliver them, and no legacy delivery path is retained.
 This is accepted: the underlying exit demand re-emerges organically from validator balances and is re-covered by subsequent VEBO-7002 reports.